Skizzygy/Setting-Up-osTicket/README.md

 <img src=https://github.com/user-attachments/assets/ce82c182-3dc6-464b-b52c-95f03747a2df />
 <br/>
 <br/>
 It should show some recommended features being disabled.
-From here, reopen the IIS window, naviagte back to the osTicket folder in the IIS window, open the PHP Manager, and click 'enable or disable an extension'. <br/>
+From here, reopen the IIS window, navigate back to the osTicket folder in the IIS window, open the PHP Manager, and click 'enable or disable an extension'. <br/>
 <img src=https://github.com/user-attachments/assets/a5e3feda-cb94-494f-936d-4f547ac8ecc5 />
 <br/>
 <br/>